salsita/inStyle/README.md

 ### IconFont

-`gonzo-seed` will automatically build all `.svg` images in the `src/components/icons` directory into all possible webfont versions and copy the resulting font files into `build/assets/font`.
+`chilli-seed` will automatically build all `.svg` images in the `src/components/icons` directory into all possible webfont versions and copy the resulting font files into `build/assets/font`.

 ### Responsive